microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/excel.md

 ## Common Excel scenarios

-This section describes some of the common operations you can use on Excel objects and provides some examples.
+This section provides examples of the common operations you can use on Excel objects.

 ### Worksheet operations